 Christina Whitlock, M.M., N.C.T.M. currently operates a vibrant independent studio in Muncie, Indiana.
 Christina earned a Bachelor of Music degree in Piano Performance from Kent State University in 2004 (summa cum laude), and completed a Master of Music degree in Piano Performance and Pedagogy from Ball State in 2006.

 Christina began teaching in the private setting when she was only fourteen, and has maintained a full studio roster ever since.
-She is proud to be celebrating twenty-three years of teaching at the age of 37.
+She is proud to be celebrating twenty-four years of teaching at the age of 38.

 While Whitlock Piano Studio is currently Christina’s primary focus, she is happy to have returned to the Taylor University faculty as Instructor of Piano and Piano Pedagogy, as well as Director of their Center for Musical Development.
-An active freelance artist, working with several local school districts and independent studios on a regular basis.
+As an active freelance artist, Christina enjoys working with several local school districts and independent studios on a regular basis.

-Christina has served on the Indiana Music Teachers Association Board of Directors since graduating in 2006, currently acting as Immediate Past President and Independent Music Teacher Forum Chair.
+Christina has served on the Indiana Music Teachers Association Board of Directors since graduating in 2006, currently acting as Independent Music Teacher Forum Chair.